Tom123454321876/AI-Projects/README.md

 # AI-Projects
-A collection of AI projects focused on efficiency, green AI, and novel ML applications.
+A curated collection of AI projects emphasizing efficiency, sustainable (green) AI, and innovative machine learning applications.
+These projects were developed as part of my M.S. in Applied Artificial Intelligence at the University of San Diego.